Malmidea furfurosa: Taxonomy

 Klaus Kalb and Robert Lücking reclassified it in Malmidea in 2011.
 Kalb and colleagues showed that the tropical Lecidea piperis/Lecanora granifera assemblage, including the species long known as Lecidea furfurosa, forms a well-supported clade distinct from the type species of Malcolmiella; on that evidence they erected Malmidea for this lineage and made the new combination Malmidea furfurosa.
-The clade sits as sister to, but apart from, Pilocarpaceae and is set off by simple (one-celled), haloed spores, asci lacking a tubular tholus, and thalli often built of goniocysts, so the authors placed Malmidea in a new family, Malmideaceae.
+The clade sits as sister to, but apart from, Ectolechiaceae and is set off by simple (one-celled), haloed spores, asci lacking a tubular tholus, and thalli often built of goniocysts, so the authors placed Malmidea in a new family, Malmideaceae.